 His long-time research interests in quantum optics and radiation physics have led to a number of discoveries and innovations, including the initial description of the spontaneous collapse and revival effect, the first observation of Bessel beams, and predictions of the recently observed non-spreading localized states of electrons in atoms, and the sudden death effect in quantum entanglement.

-He received the Charles Hard Townes Award from OSA and the Goergen Award for Creative Undergraduate Teaching from the University of Rochester and has been designated a Distinguished Alumnus of the Penn State College of Science.
+He received the Charles Hard Townes Award from OSA for pioneering work in the development of optical testing technology and the Goergen Award for Creative Undergraduate Teaching from the University of Rochester and has been designated a Distinguished Alumnus of the Penn State College of Science.
 He was awarded the Smoluchowski Medal by the Polish Physical Society.

-He is the founding editor of the journal Optics Express and has served as chair of the APS Division of Laser Physics, on the APS Council and the AIP Board of Governors, and as a member of the Advisory Boards of the Kavli Institute for Theoretical Physics and ITAMP-Harvard.
+Eberly has served as chair of the APS Division of Laser Physics, on the APS Council and the AIP Board of Governors, and as a member of the Advisory Boards of the Kavli Institute for Theoretical Physics and ITAMP-Harvard.
 He is a Fellow of OSA and APS, and is an elected Foreign Member of the Polish Academy of Science.

 Eberly was an instrumental co-chair of OSA's Centennial Advisory Committee which was charged with planning OSA's 100th Anniversary in 2016.
 Currently he serves on OSA’s Presidential Advisory Committee.